ome/omero_search_engine/docs/index.rst

 User Guide
 ----------

-These documents will cover the main omer search engine APIs
+This document will cover the deployment, configuration, and user operation of the IDR searcher, including:

 .. toctree::
    :maxdepth: 1